guinslym/cstmc_code2015/README.md

 ####Notes
 please refers **[previously to my helper code](https://github.com/guinslym/cstmc_helper_to_parse_the_dataset)** that helped me parse the datasets

+The website are hosted on Heroku. [https://cstmc2015.herokuapp.com/](https://cstmc2015.herokuapp.com/).
+All the images are the original one, meaning that the  images can be up to 12 mb so that's why when we do a query, the page is slow to render, but the query is pretty fast.

 ###Code
 **My code is Messy :)** but if it woks for 15 minutes, that's probably what I needed.